nyxnor/onionjuggler/README.md

   * **pandoc** (Manual)
   * **shellcheck** (Review)

-If using Vanguards, `python2.x` is needed, but it is not in the requirements to be installed by default.
+If using Vanguards, `python2.6` is the minimal required for [Stem](https://stem.torproject.org/faq.html#what-python-versions-is-stem-compatible-with), but it is not going to be installed by default.

-The packages are downloaded when setting up the environment with [configure.sh](configure.sh).
-The absolute minimum you can go to is `doas/sudo tor grep sed`, and you will be limited to enable, disable and renew services.

 ## Instructions